 Definitions

 ‘Accessible and adaptable dwellings’ – homes that meet the needs of occupants with differing needs including some older and disabled people whilst allowing adaptation of the dwelling to meet the changing needs of the occupants over time.
-This means they should be designed to meet the Building Regulations Optional Technical Standard M4(2).
+This means they should be designed to meet the Building Regulations Optional Technical Standard M4(2), or future revisions.

 ‘Wheelchair adaptable dwellings’ – homes that can be easily adapted to meet the needs of a household which includes wheelchair users.
-This means they should be designed to meet the Building Regulations Optional Technical Standard M4(3)(2)(a).
+This means they should be designed to meet the Building Regulations Optional Technical Standard M4(3)(2)(a), or future revisions.

+‘Wheelchair accessible’ – homes readily useable by a wheelchair user at the point of completion.
+This means they should be designed to meet Building Regulations Optional Technical Standard M4(3)(2)(b), or future revisions.

 ‘Close to local facilities’ – distances will vary depending on the mobility of the intended residents of the new homes and will usually be less than 400 metres.